 Is it safe to swim?

-When the weather is dry our rivers can produce toxic algal blooms, especially where the water is already shallow.
-We monitor the toxic algae in rivers in the region, and work with councils across the region to keep river and stream users informed.
+When the weather is hot and dry our rivers can produce toxic algal blooms.
+We monitor for toxic algae in rivers in the region, and work with councils across the region to keep river and stream users informed.

-The algae grows on submerged riverstones in a shiny brown/dark green coating.
-When it dies it floats to the surface and forms small brown mats at the water’s edge.
+The algae grows on submerged riverstones in a shiny brown/dark green to violet coating.
+The algae can also become unstable and detach from the riverstones and float to the surface forming small brown/black mats at the water’s edge.
 It is important to keep an eye on babies and toddlers who are inclined to put objects in their mouths.
-Seek emergency medical attention if anyone in your group swallows toxic algae.
+Seek emergency medical attention immediately if anyone in your group swallows toxic algae.

 If you have been swimming in a river or lake and you have any of the following symptoms: nausea, vomiting, numbness, tingling, muscle twitches, shaking, weakness, breathing difficulties and potentially convulsions and loss of consciousness see your doctor immediately.